12 SMS & Text Message Marketing Statistics That Will Surprise You

 6. Response rates to SMS marketing are 7.5x higher than email

-The response rate of SMS text message marketing is 45% vs email response rates at 6% (Source)
+The response rate of SMS text message marketing is 45% vs email response rates of 6% (Source)

 Not only are your customers more likely to open marketing offers and communications via text, but they’re also more likely to interact with you when you communicate via SMS messaging.